Follow Notre Dame Rebuild Progress.

-Receive the Notre Dame Cathedral Updates by email!
+Notre Dame Cathedral updates

-Construction Resumes
+Construction Resumes in 2020

-On June 8, construction resumed on Notre-Dame Cathedral after a three-month pause due to the COVID-19 pandemic.
+On June 8, 2020 construction resumed on Notre-Dame Cathedral after a three-month pause due to the COVID-19 pandemic.

 The work is focused on continuing to remove the burned scaffolding that had surrounded the spire.
 In 2019, the spire was undergoing restoration and was destroyed during the fire on April 15.
 This cleanup effort should last until September but is subject to change as it is a delicate process to remove 30,000 tubes weighing 300 tons.